 I should go back there

 Month after month, year after year, I would write on the last page of a journal notebook then get a new one.
-And each time, I would put a check box that bore the same goal “write and publish a book” and leave it unchecked–until 2017.
+And each time, I would put a checkbox with the same goal “write and publish a book” and leave it unchecked—until 2017.

 I then realized that the words were already in my heart.
 I needed not to find them anywhere.
 I felt the weight of every word while dribbling the letter keys.
 The scenes felt so real to me that I shed tears, I laughed, I yearned.
 It was an awesome experience.
 Daunting yet liberating.
 Terribly painful and mending at the same time.
 And, of course, fulfilling.

-I think I’m writing this because things have changed after that, and today, I want to remember how things were when the check box wasn’t yet checked.
-I should go back to that memory – to the feeling of knowing what I want, of working on what I want, and of desiring it strongly and persistently.
+I think I’m writing this because things changed after that, and today, I want to remember how things were when the checkbox wasn’t yet checked.
+I should go back to that memory—to the feeling of knowing what I want, of working on what I want, and of desiring it strongly and persistently.
 And I must remember how God was with me throughout the journey.

 Today, I should go back there.